 Rick Springfield Trivia

-Best Seller list.
-It also made Rolling Stone's list of "The 25 Great Rock Memoirs of All Time."
+to becoming a New York Time's Best Seller, it is on the Rolling Stone's list of "The 25 Great Rock Memoirs of All Time."

 The Rick Springfield concert experience is what many audience members consider